 But in case you should fail, it doesn't hurt to have the phone number of a good lawyer.
 Our caring California criminal defense lawyers understand how difficult overcoming substance abuse or a criminal past can be.

-As Valentine's Day approaches, we you a safe and happy holiday, whether you're married or single.
-And in the unfortunate event that find yourself in trouble, we'll be here to help.
+As Valentine's Day approaches, we hope you a safe and happy holiday, whether you're married or single.
+And in the unfortunate event that you find yourself in trouble, we'll be here to help.